Stethoscopes and Deadly Infections

 January 12, 2019

-According to recent medical research, stethoscopes that are used in intensive care units are teeming with dangerous bacteria.
+According to recent medical research, stethoscopes that are used in intensive care units are teeming with dangerous bacteria, this leads to unhealthy and contaminated stethoscopes.
 Since healthcare acquired infections – also known as HAIs – are involved in at least 100,000 fatalities every year, limiting preventable infections is critical.
 Research shows that implementing safety and health systems, like ones that teach healthcare professionals how to maintain and properly store and use medical equipment, is just one way to decrease the rate of fatal HAIs.

 What are Stethoscopes and What are they used for?